About My Art, by Stephen Linhart

 Group Shows

-International Collage Exhibition & Exchange 2006-2007 (an annual event)
+International Collage Exhibition & Exchange 2006-2014 (annual event)

 • Real TART, New Plymouth, New Zealand

-• Gallery @ City Library, Melbourne, Australia
+• The Gallery @ City Library, Melbourne, Australia

-Human Artefakts 2006-2007 (a traveling exhibit)
+Human Artefakts 2006-2007 (traveling exhibit)

 • Art Works, Richmond, VA